-Types of Girls about the Globe (GatG) – 18-39 GatG, Adventurous GatG, Budget GatG, City GatG, Sailing GatG, Winter Sports GatG,
+Types of Girl about the Globe (GatG) – 18-39 GatG, Adventurous GatG, Budget GatG, City GatG, Sailing GatG, Winter Sports GatG

-Travel Talk use a higher standard of hotels than Topdeck and G Adventures yet their prices are more competitive.
-Instead of local buses they use premium transportation so you know that you're getting a good deal for your tour price.
+Travel Talk uses a higher standard of hotels than Topdeck and G Adventures yet their prices are more competitive.
+Instead of local buses, they use premium transportation, so you know that you're getting a good deal for your tour price.

 When and where did you go?

 I began my trip with Travel Talk on 23rd September 2017.
 I was backpacking around Europe on a budget at the time and decided that whilst I was so close I should take the opportunity to see Turkey (being Australian and coming from a large island means that everywhere in Europe seems ‘close by' to us).